Low-Complexity Monitoring and Compensation of Transceiver IQ Imbalance by Multi-dimensional Architecture for Dual-Polarization 16 Quadrature Amplitude Modulation: Working principle and simulations

 \subsubsection{The Effect of pre-CD compensation on RX IQ Skew Estimation}

-First, the relation between the location of the CD compensation and the RX IQ skew estimation is tested in simulation.
+First, the relation between the CD compensation and the RX IQ skew estimation is tested in simulation.
+In Fig. \ref{Fig.68}, the estimation results are plotted as a function of fiber length.
 To clearly observe the relationship, the RX X pol IQ skew is set at 3.9 ps, and other values of transceiver IQ imbalance are set to zero in this part.
 We use the pre-chirp filter in the transmitter or the FDE technique in the receiver to compensate for CD.
+It should be noted that the transmission length is less than 10 km, the CD compensation is not performed.
 The RX skew estimation is shown in Fig. \ref{Fig.68}.
-According to \ref{Fig.68}, it can be found that if the CD compensation is in the receiver, the RX IQ skew estimation is close to 0 ps when the transmitter length is larger than 20 km.
+According to Fig. \ref{Fig.68}, it can be found that if the CD compensation is in the receiver, the RX IQ skew estimation is close to 0 ps when the transmitter length is larger than 20 km.
 But if the CD compensation is in the transmitter, the RX IQ skew estimation is close to 3.9 ps, and the result is unaffected by the transmission length.
+In general, receiver IQ skew is uncorrelated with the transmission length.
+However, from Fig. \ref{Fig.68}, if the optical signal has a larger CD and the CD is compensated in the receiver, the receiver IQ skew cannot be detected by GSMA.
 This simulation result demonstrates our proposed theory that the location of CD compensation is related to RX skew estimation, and the RX IQ skew can be detected after pre-CD compensation.